 Terry Tingey, DDS, MSD

-I find great satisfaction in improving the lives of people, individually and collectively, and greatly appreciate the people who come to our office.
+I find great satisfaction in improving the lives of people, individually and collectively, and greatly appreciate the people who come to our orthodontic office.
 Each patient who entrusts their treatment to me is a friend and they will get my best effort, no matter what.
-My orthodontic patients are the best.
+My orthodontic patients are truly the best!
 They are, if not all young, at least, young at heart.

 Education and Experience

 My career in orthodontics began far before I even entered dental school.
 When I was 14, I worked part time for a local orthodontist in Idaho Falls until I graduated from high school.
 I was trained to make study models, retainers, and other lab appliances.
 This experience gave me, at a young age, invaluable skills and exposure to the career that I ultimately chose.

 I completed my Doctorate of Dental Surgery at the University of Washington in 1979 and continued on there for my Orthodontic Residency and Master of Science degree.

 As a dedicated learner, I regularly participate in numerous forms of continuing education to learn about the most current techniques and materials available in orthodontics.
 This includes advanced study on sleep disorders, temporary anchorage devices, and the treatment of bite problems that damage the teeth and TMJ.

 - American Academy of Dental Sleep Medicine